 Passerines are even better represented, and amongst the bewildering array of new species we will search for Ruddy Spinetail, Chestnut-winged Hookbill, the furtive Eastern Woodhaunter, Olive-backed Foliage-gleaner, Amazonian Barred, Striped, Ocellated and Lineated Woodcreepers, an impressive array of antbirds including Fasciated, Plain-winged, Mouse-coloured, Amazonian, Spot-winged, Dusky-throated and Cinereous Antshrikes, Rufous-tailed, Pygmy, Moustached, Plain-throated, Long-winged and Grey Antwrens, Grey, Black-faced, Yellow-browed, Black-chinned, Silvered, Spot-winged, Black-throated, Sooty, Bicoloured and pretty Scale-backed, Dot-backed and Spot-backed Antbirds, the furtive Rufous-capped Antthrush, White-lored and Slender-footed Tyrannulets, Rusty-fronted, Spotted and Yellow-browed Tody Flycatchers, Grey-crowned and Ochre-lored Flatbills, Golden-crowned Spadebill, Drab Water Tyrant, Rufous-tailed Flatbill, Greyish Mourner (actually a tyrant-flycatcher), Short-crested, Grey-capped, Crowned Slaty and Sulphury Flycatchers, the tiny Dwarf Tyrant-Manakin, White-crowned Manakin, Wing-barred Piprites, Cinereous Mourner (this one is a Cotinga rather than a tyrant flycatcher!), Lemon-chested and Tawny-crowned Greenlets, Coraya Wren, Hauxwell’s Thrush, Magpie, Fulvous-crested, Green-and-gold, Yellow-bellied, Masked and Opal-rumped Tanagers, Black-faced Dacnis, the scarce canopy-loving Short-billed Honeycreeper, Lesson’s, Lined and Chestnut-bellied Seedeaters, Yellow-browed Sparrow, Green and Olive Oropendolas and White-vented and Rufous-bellied Euphonias.

-Colombia: Choco to Amazonia (Mitú): Day 7 After some final birding at Mitú, we will travel back to Bogotá, where the tour ends this afternoon or this evening (depending on flight schedules).
+Colombia with a Difference (Mitú): Day 7 After some final birding at Mitú, we will travel back to Bogotá airport, where our tour ends this afternoon or evening (depending on flight schedules).